quinn-collins/bootcamp-java-exercises/m4-w10d1-intro-to-js/README.md

 		middleThree("Candy") → "and"
 		middleThree("and") → "and"
 		middleThree("solving") → "lvi"

+length = 3 start at 0
+length = 5 start at 1
+length = 7 start at 2
+length = 9 start at 3
+there is a pattern here I want to code

 6. **FrontAgain** Given a string, return true if the first 2 chars in the string also appear at the end of the string, such as with "edited".